KEY ESSAY WRITING SKILLS

 First, a caveat.
 It’s impossible to analyse a method out of context - the exact effect of any method will depend almost entirely on the specific way it is being used in the text you’re analysing.
 However, below are some methods which often have similar general effects.
 Familiarising yourself with this information might help you to figure out the specific effect of one of these methods in a text.

-Metaphors and similes - These figurative language methods compare two things and use the comparison to convey subtle and interesting meaning about the thing being compared in the metaphor/simile.
-We have made a special guide specifically to analysing these key methods, which you can find here.
+1. Metaphors and similes — These figurative language methods compare two things and use the comparison to convey subtle and interesting meaning about the thing being compared in the metaphor/simile.
+The way to analyse these is to work out what the similarity is between the literal thing in the text and the figurative thing that it’s being compared to in the metaphor or simile (e.g. the imagery in the figurative language).
+Just make sure you talk about the imagery in your analysis.

-Juxtaposition - This method will be used to draw the reader’s attention to a contrast between two things and thus to emphasise it.
+5. Juxtaposition — This method will be used to draw the reader’s attention to a contrast between two things and thus to emphasise it.
 It might emphasise how much something has changed, if the juxtaposition is between how it was and how it is now, or it might emphasise how different two people or two situations are.
-Ultimately, though, no matter the specific context, it will be used to highlight some kind of important difference.
+Ultimately, though, no matter the specific context, it will be used to highlight some kind of important difference — just make sure you write about what that difference is and why the writer would want to emphasise it.

 Summing up parts 1-3 of this guide – key things to remember when analysing methods